 Heaven on Earth?
-A New Documentary Looks at Life in The Villages
+Documentary Looks at Life in The Villages

-An Influencer in Aging interviews the 25-year-old filmmaker of ‘Some Kind of Heaven’ who wants to challenge society’s view on growing older
+An interview with the 25-year-old filmmaker of ‘Some Kind of Heaven’ who wants to challenge society’s view on growing older

 In a world full of ageist attitudes, Lance Oppenheim is turning his director's lens toward the complexities inherent in stereotypes.
 At 25, this filmmaker examines how we look at aging.
 That he cares about generations far beyond his own is something remarkable in itself.
 And hopeful.
 With incredible wit and vision, he's capturing the lives of older people in a way that's turning heads.

 His documentary, "Some Kind of Heaven," which premiered in 2020 at the Sundance Film Festival and is now being released widely (on Amazon Prime and YouTube), was produced by Hollywood director Darren Aronofsky, The New York Times (its first feature film production) and the Los Angeles Media Fund.
 In fact, Oppenheim was the first Sundance Ignite Fellow, a program for young filmmakers, to debut at the festival.